wnameless/jpa-type-flattenedjson/README.md

 Applying [JsonFlattener](https://github.com/wnameless/json-flattener) on stored JSON strings makes us possible to search a flattened JSON data by regular SQL LIKE or REGEXP related function without losing performance.

+Usually to search a JSON data with regexp is a bad idea because JSON is not regular.
+Since it allows arbitrary embedding of nested data, it is almost near context-free.
+But a flattened JSON is much more regular, so using regexp on *FlattenedJson* is way more efficient and easier.

 ## Howto
 Turn arbitrary objects into flattened JSON string and store them into database as Character datatype.
 ```java